 - The Huaying fan (reference BN5010S5H-N00P) - apparently also used in dev kits.

 It seems that the high pitch noise concerns the Delta fan only, as shown in this video:

 Someone on Twitter went ahead and did a Fourier transform of the video sound to show how the frequencies of the fan noise differed:

 There is indeed a very noticeable noise peak between 3.5 and 4 Mhz.
 One of the hypotheses is that the fan is using a completely symmetrical design, as shown by the following Xray, and that it is more likely to cause such sounds when rotating:

 You can see that on the OLED Nintendo Switch they went for a different fan design, with asymetrical blade spacing, that helps to change the profile of the noise.

-Now, it appears that the other fan (not pictured here), the Huaying one, makes less noise in the Steam Decks, while still using a symmetrical design just like the Delta one.
+Now, it appears that the other fan, the Huaying one, makes less noise in the Steam Decks, while still appearing to be symmetrical in design as well.
 So, that may not be the only factor explaining the specific high pitch noise.
-It could also be that the enclosure of the Huaying fan is a little different from the Delta one: enclosures can also mitigate the resulting fan noise.
+It could also be that the enclosure of the Huaying fan is a little different from the Delta one, and the enclosure can also help mitigating the resulting fan noise.